Golden-Ele/Golden-Ele.github.io/_pages/cv.md

 {% include base_path %}

+You can find my CV here: [Jinxiang Huang's Curriculum Vitae](../files/CV_JinxiangHUANG.pdf).

 Education
 ======
+* M.S. in the School of Optics and Photonics, Beijing Institute of Technology (BIT), 2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S. in the School of Mechanical, Electronic and Control Engineering, Beijing Jiaotong University (BJTU), 2018
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012

-Work experience
+Research Experience
 ======
 * Spring 2024: Academic Pages Collaborator
   * Github University